Cicada-Software/cicada/docs/making-a-github-app.md

 * Workflows: Make this *Read and Write*.
 This permission might not be needed in the future, but should be enabled until further notice.

+Under the "Account Permissions" section, add the following:

+* Email addresses: Make this *Read-only*.
+This is optional, but required if you want to send notifications or handle billing.

 ### Webhook Events

 Now that we have permissions set up, we need to tell GitHub which webhook events to send